 Who owns hedge – your obligations if you own a hedge

 There are some specific legal obligations you need to follow if planting or growing a hedge.
-As your hedge grows, you must maintain it to prevent it damaging your neighbour’s property.
-If it grows to high, for example, and high winds cause debris to damage your neighbour’s home you could be liable for the cost of repairing the damage caused by the hedge.
+As your hedge grows, you must maintain it to prevent it from damaging your neighbour’s property.
+If it grows too high, for example, and high winds cause debris to damage your neighbour’s home you could be liable for the cost of repairing the damage caused by the hedge.

 You’re also responsible when your hedge borders a road, especially if it’s overgrown and obstructs the road or footpath.
 The council may ask you to cut back the hedge, which you should do.
 If you refuse to comply, the council will cut back the hedge and bill you for the work.

 Hedge height is another issue.
 If you grow a tall hedge, your neighbour can complain and ask the council to step in.
 This falls under the Anti-Social Behaviour Act 2003, which allows the council to mediate in a dispute between neighbours.
 The council can ask you to cut your hedge if its height prevents your neighbour from the full enjoyment of their property.

 The Anti-Social Behaviour Act 2003 defines a tall hedge as one made up of a line of at least two scrubs, with a height taller than 2 metres or 6 foot, 6 inches.
 While bamboo and ivy are excluded, high hedges cover any evergreen or semi-evergreen plants that you use for hedging.

 Who owns hedge part two – if your neighbour owns the hedge

 If your neighbour’s tall, overgrown hedge is infringing on your enjoyment of your property, it can make for a tricky conversation.
 Neighbour disputes of hedges can quickly escalate, so the best approach is to keep calm and be reasonable.
 Look for ways to defuse situations before they get out of hand.